2020 Whitehaven Marlborough Sauvignon Blanc 375ml

 Palate: A full flavoured, elegantly structured wine, with flavours of blackcurrant, boxwood, citrus and stonefruit.
 Attractive crushed leaf and mouth watering wet river stone notes enhance the lingering, textured finish.

 Cellaring: We recommend drinking our 2020 Sauvignon Blanc while it is young and fresh, but the wine is capable of developing nicely over the next three to five years if carefully cellared.

 Food Match: This wine is a perfect accompaniment to fresh seafood, including Marlborough’s famous green-shell mussels.
 The wine will also pair nicely with summer salads, poultry and goat’s cheese.

 Serve: Lightly chilled.

 Please note: This is a 375ml bottle.
 We are unable to ship this wine to Australia.

-Grape Growing: Vines are trained to three or four canes on a vertical trellis.
-Balanced pruning, shoot thinning, tucking and trimming are used to achieve an open, healthy canopy and clean fruit.
+Grape Growing: Fruit for this wine is sourced widely and entirely from within Marlborough’s sub regions.
+Vines are pruned to between two and four canes on a vertical shoot positioned trellis.
+Shoot thinning, leaf plucking, trimming and crop thinning are used to achieve balanced vines and an open, healthy canopy and clean fruit.

 Winemaking: The fruit was machine harvested in cool evening conditions, and pressed immediately with minimal skin contact.
 After settling, the clear juice was fermented at very low temperatures with selected yeast strains to preserve the inherent varietal flavours.
 The wine was fermented entirely in stainless steel.